Gift Giving Tips for Divorced Parents

 If money’s tight this holiday season, opt for lower budget options like homemade gifts, framed photos, special cards or baking Mom or Dad’s favorite dish.

 Remember, you don’t have to give what you get.
-The reason you help your children isn’t so your Ex will sing your praises this holiday season.
+The reason you help your children isn’t so your co-parent will sing your praises this holiday season.
 You do it because it’s the right thing to do for your kids.

 If the other parent isn’t willing to help with buying gifts, you can still make sure your children feel good about doing something special.
 You could declare you want breakfast in bed or an obscene number of hugs and kisses for Christmas.
 For older kids, you can give them some money to go shopping or request they spend an evening with you instead of their friends (which by the way is priceless!)